MichaelCurrin/code-cookbook/recipes/other/vs-code-extensions/publish.md

 ## Create and publish release

-Install `vsce` at the project level.
-This will be in `package.json` of the project so is easy to control.
+Install `vsce` in your project as a dev dependency.

 ```sh
 $ npm install -D vsce
 $ npx vsce --version
 ```

-You can install globally instead with `-g`, but this makes it harder to manage across projects and machines of devs.
+You can install globally instead with `-g`, but this makes it harder to manage across projects and across machines of devs.

-Publish your extension using the CLI.
+Publish your extension using the CLI:

 1. Check which files will be packaged.
     ```sh